asssadtariq/fastapi-sse-groq-tools/README.md

 # Backend

-This directory contains the FastAPI backend for the SuperCar Virtual Sales Assistant.
+This directory contains the FastAPI backend.
 It provides a Server-Sent Events (SSE) powered `/query` endpoint to process user queries, stream AI-generated responses, and integrate with various external tools.

 ## Overview